ocaml/dune/doc/melange.rst

     You can specify a different extension with a pair ``(<module_system> <extension>)``, e.g. ``(module_systems (es6 mjs))``.

-  - Multiple module systems can be used in the same field, as long as their extensions are different, for example ``(module_systems commonjs (es6 mjs))`` will produce one set of JavaScript files using CommonJS and ``.js`` extension, and another using ES6 and ``.mjs`` extension.
+  - Multiple module systems can be used in the same field as long as their extensions are different.
+For example, ``(module_systems commonjs (es6 mjs))`` will produce one set of JavaScript files using CommonJS and the ``.js`` extension, and another using ES6 and the ``.mjs`` extension.

 - ``(modules <modules>)`` specifies what modules will be built with Melange.
 By default, if this field is not defined, Dune will use all the ``.ml/.re`` files